 The park itself runs from 7 in the morning through sunset on a daily basis.
 Although the trails are closed for three days following rain, camping at the park is open year-round.

-Be sure to register between the hours of 7 a.m. and 10 p.m.
+You must register between the hours of 7 a.m. and 10 p.m.
 You can reserve individual areas of the park for your party if you wish.

 You may do this ahead of time online, or in person when you arrive if you wish.
 Be aware that if you choose the latter, areas may not always be available.